Chelsoconn/210/notes.md

 **Dates**

+JavaScript Date objects **represent a single moment in time in a platform-independent format**.
+Date objects encapsulate an integral number that represents milliseconds since the midnight at the beginning of January 1, 1970, UTC (the epoch).
+Note: TC39 is working on Temporal, a new Date/Time API.

 - You don't have to work that hard, however.
 JavaScript's `Date` constructor creates objects that represent a time and date.
 The objects provide methods that let you work with those values (0 = Sunday)